HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 ### Image Type detection
 The proposed solution sets as **mandatory** the *"Image Type"* detection, in case it cannot be done, the update will not be performed.
-There are three possibilities of the identification in the following order:
+There are two possibilities of the identification in the following order:
-- A new and specific field "ImageType" present in the MANIFEST file, It just identifies the image type.
-This ImageType follows the compatible string format.
+- A new and specific field "Compatible" present in the MANIFEST file, It just identifies the image type.
+This Compatible follows the compatible string format.
 The example format has been added in MANIFEST file.
 (see the section MANIFEST File Changes Proposal).
 - The file name, the type of the image can be detected by the "MANIFEST" file which has compatibility string format.
-The file name contains an isolated sub-string such as "BIOS","CPLD", "VR", "BIC" or "ME" (both upper and lower cases) just identifies the image type.
+The file name contains an isolated sub-string such as "BIOS","CPLD", "VR" or "BIC" (both upper and lower cases) just identifies the image type.

-Isolated sub-string is BIOS, CPLD , BIC etc after the filename with '.'
+Isolated sub-string is BIOS, CPLD, BIC etc after the filename with '.'
 The format of the image.

 The Compatible string has to be parsed and compared the each element separated